-However, despite its modern face La Motte is one of the region’s oldest farms, having been founded in the late 17th century.
+However, despite its modern face La Motte is one of the region’s oldest farms founded in the late 17th century.
 In 1695, a piece of land in the Franschhoek Valley was given to a German immigrant, Hans Hattingh, which was subsequently bought by the French Huguenot Pierre Joubert in 1709, who is believed to have named it after the village of his birth in Provence – La Motte d’Aigues.
-Viticulture on La Motte was established in 1752 with the planting of 4000 vines by Huguenot descendant Gabriël du Toit.
+Viticulture on La Motte was established in 1752 by planting 4000 vines by Huguenot descendant Gabriël du Toit.

-Yet for all La Motte’s historic pedigree, it’s still a (relatively) recent modern success story, having been purchased by the late Dr. Anton Rupert in the 20th century.
-Arriving at the estate for the first time in 1970, Anton saw the untapped potential of the farm’s terroir for producing fine wines and quickly set about harnessing that potential with the help of his devoted wife Huberte.
+Yet for all La Motte’s historical pedigree, it’s still a (relatively) recent modern success story, having been purchased by the late Dr. Anton Rupert in the 20th century.
+Arriving at the estate for the first time in 1970, Anton saw the untapped potential of the farm’s terroir for producing fine wines and quickly set about harnessing that potential with his devoted wife’s help Huberte.

-Soon after, they instigated a major development, restoration, and conservation programme, which reinvented La Motte into a leading global wine producer and sought-after tourist destination.
+They soon instigated a major development, restoration, and conservation program, which reinvented La Motte into a leading global wine producer and sought-after tourist destination.
 Vineyards were progressively replanted with noble varieties, in conjunction with employing the latest viticultural practices and, of course, building one of the Western Cape’s most impressive cellars.

 2014 La Motte Methode Cap Classique

 52% Pinot Noir, 48% Chardonnay.
 After whole-bunch pressing, the wine was fermented in stainless steel tanks and blended - Fifteen per cent of the base wine was from the 2013 vintage that was matured in barrels.
 It was then subject to a secondary fermentation in bottle and matured on its lees for 32 months before disgorgment.
 A sugar free sparkling wine, ideal as a summer aperitif.